syedukkashah/COAL-Spring-25/Notes/Finals/BITWISE.md

 	mov ax, wordVal ; al = 3
 	and ax, 1
 	jz EvenVal ;jump if ZF = 1
-	mWrite "odd integer"
+	; however, and modifies ax -> to preserve val of ax and modify val of ax, we use test ax, 1 mWrite "odd integer"
 	jmp exitLabel
 	EvenVal: